hed-standard/hed-specification/docs/source/03_HED_formats.md

 Any **intermediate form** of the tag path is also allowed as illustrated by this example:

-The following illustrates some variations possible for HED tags with and without values.

 ````{Admonition} Different allowed forms of HED tags with and without values.
 | Short-form |  Intermediate form(s) | Long-form |